grscheller/neovim-notes/notes/06-VimSpecificFeatures.md

 ### Numbered registers

-These contain only multiline (one or more whole lines) data.
+These contain only multi-line (one or more whole lines) data.

 | Register       | Purpose                                        |
 |:--------------:|:---------------------------------------------- |